marc-swingler/ConcordanceGenerator/README.txt

 		mvn eclipse:eclipse

 Running the program:
-	You'll need the following tools installed and their bin directories in you path:
+	You'll need the following tools installed and their bin directories in you path: Java 1.7.0 Unzip the file 'target/concordance_generator-1.0.0-SNAPSHOT-final.zip'
-		Java 1.7.0
-	1) Unzip the file 'target/concordance_generator-1.0.0-SNAPSHOT-final.zip'
-	2) The program may be run via a Windows Batch file or a Bash Shell script.
+	The program may be run as a Windows Batch file or as a Bash Shell script.
 		Windows Batch File: use concordance_generator.bat
 		Bash Shell Script: use concordance_generator.sh
-	3) Both concordance_generator.bat and concordance_generator.sh work with the same options and defaults.
+	Both concordance_generator.bat and concordance_generator.sh work with the same options and defaults.
 The following options are available:
 		-f <filename>
-			This is the filename concordance_generator will use to build a concordance from.
-It defaults to 'artirary.txt' if no -f option is specified.
+			This is the name of a document concordance_generator will use to build a concordance.
+The file must have a plain text format.
+At most, one -f or -u option may be used.
+		-u <urlString>
-			At most, one -f option may be used per run of concordance_generator.
+			This is the url of a document concordance_generator will use to build a concordance.
+The file must have a plain text format.
+At most, one -f or -u option may be used.
-		-h or -?
-			Prints help information
+			Example URLs:
+				http://tinyurl.com/lh33p5u ('Hamlet' in text format)
+				http://tinyurl.com/6da9puc ('War and Peace' in text format) -o <outfilename>
-	4) The generated concordance will be printed to a file named concordance.txt.
+			The file the concordance will be printed to.
+When not specified, the concordance will be printed to stdout.
+At most, one -o option may be used.
+		-h
+			Prints a help information message.

-Design Consierations:
+Design Considerations:

 	I don't know what platform this program is intended be run on: Windows, *nix, or Mac.
 So I choose to implement in a common cross platofrm language: Java.
 I also had to consider implementing an English language parser of my own, or looking for a natural language parser library.
 I did briefly consider using OpenNLP.
-I decided against it because I think the purpose of the task was probably more to demonstrate general programmig skills rather than circumventing the problem through a library.
+I decided against it because I think the purpose of the task was probably more to demonstrate general programming skills rather than circumventing the problem through a library.
 So with that in mind, I opened my old 'Algorithms' text book and implemented a Red-Black tree to serve as the data structure backing my concordance.
 Next, I wrote a simple parser called 'EnglishParser' using Javacc.
-The parser has a static method, parse, which takes two arguments: an interface named
-	Concordance and an InputStream.
+The parser has a static method, parse, which takes two arguments: an interface named Concordance and an InputStream.
 (Using an interface decouples classes ConcordanceImpl from the classes EnglishParser.)
+Also, I won't pretend the EnglishParser class actually parses English.
+Sentences such as "It's good to see you Dr. David Evans will see you now.", pose a serious issue for someone wanting to generalize on the structure of sentences.
+Probably the best way to handle ambiguous sentences with words like "e.g." is to simply list them out as exceptions.
+Also, there is the matter of numbers and other special characters.
+Consider the following: "39th", "&" (and), "@" (at): depending on how you think about it, all are words.
+So the parser I wrote is very liberal with it's definition of a "word."

-Please contact me if you have any questions.
+Please contact me if you have any questions,

 Marc Swingler
 marc.swingler@gmail.com